kcartlidge/migratable-go/README.md

-However _during_ your development you probably want a quicker turnaround so from the following commands you can create a new version as a one-off by (choose according to _your current_ system).
+However _during_ your development you probably want a quicker turnaround so from the following commands you can create a new version as a one-off (choose according to _your current_ system).

 ``` shell